 Here are some examples of implementing the model by organizations with different capacity.
+The final figure is describing the activities of PANEL 2050 project.

 Stakeholder Engagement Program

 Vision

 Stakeholder engagement is the crucial element of energy transition and the cornerstone of the PANEL model.
 For improved social acceptability it is strongly advised not to underestimate this step in the process.
 It is also important to arrive to the mutually binding vision that is accepted by the local community.
 These two elements - public engagement and widely accepted vision - are the necessities for coordinating the transition process and should be included into every transition scenario.